wilomaku/T2-IA369W/README.md

 # T2-IA369W
 Exploratory data analisys

 This is an exploratory analysis of brain MRI data.
+The corpus callosum is the greatest white matter subcortical structure.
+Its segmentation is mandatory for any analysis.
+When evaluating segmentation, it is used a ground-truth.
+In this work, we have several measurements of the corpus callosum segmentation for 145 subjects using 3 references (ground-truth).
+The questions approached in the notebook are:

+\begin{itemize}
+	\item In this work, is RMSE correlated with the other metrics: Sensibility, Especificity, Dice, Hausdorff distance, and Area.
+	\item What are the operation zones of the RMSE?
+	\item Is RMSE a good metric to evaluate corpus callosum segmentation?
+\end{itemize}

+William Javier Garcia Herrera
+Data visualization (IA369W)
+Unicamp - 2018